Salina, Kansas: Government

 Salina is a city of the first class with a commission-manager form of government which it adopted in 1921.
 The city commission consists of five members elected at large, one of whom the commission annually selects to serve as mayor.
 Commission candidates who receive the most and second–most votes are elected for a four-year term; the candidate who receives the third most votes is elected for a two-year term.
 The commission sets policy and appoints the city manager, who serves as the chief executive, responsible for administering the city government and appointing all city employees.

 The Salina Fire department operates four stations inside the city.

 Salina is the county seat of Saline County.
 The county courthouse is located downtown, and all departments of the county government base their operations in the city.

 Salina lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 24th district of the Kansas Senate and the 69th, 71st, and 108th districts of the Kansas House of Representatives.

 Education

-Primary and secondary education
+Primary and secondary

+The primary public school district for almost all of the city of Salina is USD 305.
+A small area of Salina is located within three other public school districts: USD 306, USD 307, USD 400.

-Salina USD 305 public school district operates twelve schools in Salina:
+Salina USD 305 school district operates twelve schools in Salina: